tofu7198/SimpleEnglishLearning/README.md

 There is a special "directory" named "review" for reviewing function, whose format is different: Word#Meaning#isTheWordLearnedOrNot? - LearningDate(dd/mm/yyyy hh:mm:ss)

+# About the functions
+Learn: Learn a number of new words, Learn from Directory, Test, Review a number of new words.

+Edit: Edit directory, Delete, Create a new one, Merge 2 directories.

+Search: Search for the word.

+Statistic: Number of words learned, Number of Correct/Wrong answers.

 # About the files

 Word, WordWithDate, Directory and DirectoriesControl.java contents the Word and Directory input method.